zachpino/comm-workshop-s18/week12/geo.md

 -----

-A more complex example demonstrates how to serially generate GeoCircles and GeoArcs by visualizing airplane routes from O'Hare Airport logged by [OpenFlighs Data](https://openflights.org).
+A more complex example demonstrates how to serially generate GeoCircles and GeoArcs by visualizing airplane routes from O'Hare Airport logged by [OpenFlights Data](https://openflights.org).
 Note in particular how the GeoCircles near the edges of the globe become highly elliptical, and the GeoArcs bend realistically.
 Importantly, projections take an optional `.precision()` setting that allows use to smooth out any kinks in the lines.
 By default, that number is set at .7, lower numbers (to a min of .01) mean higher precision and smoother lines at the cost of rendering time.

 ![flights](images/flights.png)